-All currently enrolled students who expect to return to Illinois Wesleyan University this fall must complete advance registration by April 12th.
-If you are studying off-campus for Fall 2013 you must register for the appropriate OCS section.
+All currently enrolled students who expect to return to Illinois Wesleyan University for Fall 2020 semester must complete advance registration by April 15th.
+If you are studying off-campus for Fall 2020 you must register for the appropriate OCS section.

 Do not wait until the last days to begin the registration process.
 Your advisor’s unavailability on one day, even though that day may be the last day for advance registration, is not sufficient reason to waive that requirement.
-Please make an appointment to meet with your academic advisor between March 20th and March 29th.
+Please make an appointment to meet with your academic advisor between March 25th - April 3rd.
 You must obtain a registration PIN from your advisor – you will not be able to register until you do.
-The Registrar’s Office can not give you your PIN.
+The Registrar’s Office cannot give you your PIN.

 You must enter your class selections via the IWU registration web site.
 You may use any computer connected to the internet.
 The registration web site can be accessed through my.iwu.edu.

-Beginning March 18th, you may check your registration day and time on the my.iwu.edu web site.
-This can be found on the student tab under Registration tools and then Registration status.
+Beginning March 23rd, you may check your registration day and time on the my.iwu.edu web site.
+This can be found on the Banner Self Service tab under Student menu and then Registration.

 It is your responsibility to complete the registration process and to inform your advisor of any changes not discussed during your advising appointment.